 They often work on a project basis, delivering specialized solutions that tackle the particular problems of their clients.

-These firms provide specialized knowledge that is essential for day-to-day business functions.
+These firms provide specialized knowledge essential for day-to-day business functions.
 While both types of firms aim to enhance their client’s success, the critical difference lies in the nature and scope of services offered.

 This resource was created, curated, and compiled by Stealth Agents to help you navigate the nuances between these two essential types of service providers.